meganthehorse/CS7810/Deliverables/documentation.md

 |-----------|-----------|------------|-----------|-------------------|
 | 2023-01   | 2.38984e0 | 2024-08    | 0.8274e0  | P577DT23H0M0.000S |

+* Remarks:
+An improvement for the query would include additional results that included differing time ranges and the respective time remaining durations for an Asteroid's orbital length of stay within 1au of Earth.

 ## 10. Iron Arrival
 **Competency Question:** "Which asteroid is the first to come within 0.5au of Earth that contains iron?"